 The Harkin Report, "Under Threat," released by the U.S. Senate Appropriations Subcommittee on Labor, Health and Human Services, and Education, and Related Agencies identified specific federal support programs that assist local residents and are exempted from automatic across-the-board spending cuts or sequestration listed in the both Table 1 and the Appendix.
-These programs include Supplemental Nutrition Assistance Program ("SNAP"), Temporary Assistance for Needy Families ("TANF"), Child Nutrition Programs, and Unemployment Compensation.
+These programs include Supplemental Nutrition Assistance Program ("SNAP"), Temporary Assistance for Needy Families ("TANF"), Child Nutrition Programs, and Unemployment Trust Fund exempt funding.
 Medicare benefits are not reduced, but payments to individual providers will be reduced by 2%.
-The automatic federal spending cuts will be applied to educational, environmental, energy, economic development, and disaster relief programs that impact the Territory.
+The automatic federal spending cuts will be applied to educational, environmental, energy, economic development, extended unemployment benefits, and disaster relief programs that impact the Territory.

-The combination of federal spending cuts and tax increases resulting from the expiring tax cuts will hamper ongoing economic recovery efforts in the U.S. Virgin Islands.
-Reduced public sector spending and higher taxes lowers potential consumption and investment needed to sustain the current economic recovery.
-Federal spending cuts and tax increases will impact tourism, trade and transportation related industries almost immediately and will continue a negative impact for future years.
-These impacts are in addition to the current challenges of an anticipated Fiscal Year 2013 operating deficit, a growing unfunded pension liability, and ever increasing healthcare and mental health costs.
-Virgin Islanders must be prepared to face additional fiscal and economic uncertainty in the coming years, unless federal legislation is enacted to resolve these fiscal issues.
+The federal spending cuts will hamper ongoing economic recovery efforts in the U.S. Virgin Islands.
+Reduced public sector spending lowers potential consumption and investment needed to sustain the current economic recovery.
+Federal spending will impact education, human services and transportation systems almost immediately and will continue a negative impact for future years.
+These impacts are in addition to the current 5% cut in Government Fiscal Year 2013 operating budget, a growing unfunded pension liability, and ever increasing healthcare and mental health costs.
+Virgin Islanders must be prepared to face additional fiscal and economic uncertainty in the coming years, unless federal legislation is enacted to resolve these fiscal issues before the March 1, 2013 sequestration.